Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TSet"

-Re-exports all named exports from the "effect/TSet" module as "TSet".
+Re-exports all named exports from the "effect/TSet" module as `TSet`.

 **Signature**